-- In the Twilight Zone episode "Caesar and Me", the nosy niece of the apartment landlord spies on her aunt's tenant, which leads to his arrest.
+- In The Twilight Zone (1959) episode "Caesar and Me", the nosy niece of the apartment landlord spies on her aunt's tenant, which leads to his arrest.

 - There must be a million German TV shows and movies for kids that feature this trope.
 One example is Tom Turbo, in which some Snooping Little Kids, often with the same name as the kid actor who plays them, stop the villain and their criminal scheme.
 This even comes complete with many Bound and Gagged situations.

 - Bronson Twist often takes on this role in Round the Twist, particularly in Season 2.
 The Twist kids as a whole get called this at least once by Mr. Gribble.